StolenColon/docs.getdbt.com/website/docs/docs/cloud/use-dbt-copilot.md

 <Constant name="query_page" /> is currently in private beta for [<Constant name="cloud" /> Enterprise accounts](https://www.getdbt.com/pricing).
 To join the private beta, reach out to your account team to begin this process.
 :::

-Use <Constant name="copilot" /> to build queries in the [<Constant name="query_page" />](/docs/collaborate/query-page) with natural language prompts to seamlessly explore and query data with an intuitive, context-rich interface.
-Before you begin, make sure you can [access the <Constant name="query_page" />](/docs/collaborate/access-query-page).
+Use <Constant name="copilot" /> to build queries in [<Constant name="query_page" />](/docs/collaborate/dbt-insights) with natural language prompts to seamlessly explore and query data with an intuitive, context-rich interface.
+Before you begin, make sure you can [access <Constant name="query_page" />](/docs/collaborate/access-dbt-insights).

 To begin building SQL queries with natural language prompts in the <Constant name="query_page" />: